Bali 2026 Important Information to Read ASAP

 COMMUNICATIONS

-In Bali there is wifi in so many public areas and cafes, and of course at Amori too.
+In Bali there is wifi in so many public areas and cafes, and of course at Soulshine too.

-To be honest, on my last trip I had my phone on Airplane mode the whole time and just used wifi to access Messenger for calls and texts home.
-I didn’t need International Roaming.
+To be honest, on many trips I have had my phone on Airplane mode the whole time and just used wifi to access Messenger for calls and texts home.
+I didn’t need International Roaming but recently I started using an e-sim from Ubigi and found it pretty straightforward and well priced.

-If you, like me, are clueless about this dial *#06# before you leave Australia, and your phone will show you your EID, EMEI AND EMEI2 numbers.
+If you’re concerned, dial *#06# before you leave Australia, and your phone will show you your EID, EMEI AND EMEI2 numbers.

 TAKE A SCREENSHOT AND SAVE IT IN YOUR TRAVEL DOCUMENTS IN CASE YOU NEED THIS INFORMATION.